 - Real estate property that is held in joint tenancy

 - Retirement accounts, such as IRAs and 401(k)s

 - Accounts with a payable on death or transfer on death deed

 - Property that is owned by a living trust

 Your lawyer can help you find ways to leave mostly non-probate assets to your beneficiaries whenever possible.
 For example, you can transfer your assets to a living trust to prevent your property from going through probate court when you pass away.

 Do You Have Questions About Probate?

 It’s not always easy to understand what makes some properties probate assets and others non-probate items.
-So, if you have questions about this designation or want to find out if there’s a way to get more non-probate assets to leave your beneficiaries, you should talk to an estate planning lawyer.
+So, if you have questions about this designation or want to find out if there’s a way to get more non-probate assets to leave your beneficiaries, you should talk to a Twin Cities probate lawyer.